vitaliyviznyuk/laravel-vue-spa/README.md

 ## About application

-This simple application demonstrates how to get up and running with Vue router and a Laravel backend for building a SPA.
+This simple application shows how to get up and running with Vue router and a Laravel backend for building a SPA.
 It demonstrates using Laravel as the API layer.